 Gem Shrine Frequency

 For some actual game info, Gem Shrines are rare, but not all that uncommon.
-The frequency at which they spawned was tweaked a number of times during the Diablo 2 classic closed beta, but for the stress rest they were set back to their less frequent rate, the same rate they spawned at for the start of the closed beta.
-At that rate, which was carried to the actual released game, you’d get one Gem Shrine every three or four games, according to Blizzard North employees.
-With the Expansion, you have another zone in which to find them, but the frequency was not bumped up, to the best of our knowledge.
+(We have full info on what you do with Gems, and what they do at higher levels on our Gem Stats Page.)
+The frequency at which they spawned was tweaked a number of times during the Closed Beta, but for the Stress Test they were set back to their least frequent rate, the same rate they spawned at for the start of the Closed Beta.
+At that rate, which was carried to the actual released game, you'll get one Gem Shrine every three or four games, according to Blizzard North employees.
+This figure is very rough though, and needs to be leavened with a reflection on how many shrines there are in just one game, and how unlikely you are to actually find each and every one of them.
+With the Expansion, you have another land in which to find them, but the frequency was not bumped up, to the best of our knowledge.

 Another e-mail from a site reader who took part in the Stress Test in Spring of 2000.
 He talks about some trials with the chat gem, and makes some pretty insightful comments about wishful thinking and superstition in the Gem-hunting business:

 - "Well I had it activated early on when I got the stress test and ash000 and I found a gem shrine.
 That has been my only gem.
 From then on I have basically forgot about it in my eagerness to jump right in and play.
 So, without my gem activated I have found ZERO gems, and I search every game I enter throughout the blood mores and the cold plains.